GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

 {% Img src="image/ttTommHYbJXsEL29zNB1wXBvH4z1/WJ2KPqFUjqJABNYQUEN9.png", alt="Example of an installed app's settings page.", width="800", height="449" %}

-Link capturing is a Chrome&nbsp;OS-only feature for now; support for Windows, macOS, and Linux is still in progress.
+Link capturing is a Chrome&nbsp;OS-only feature for now; support for Windows, macOS, and Linux is in progress.

 ### Launch Handler API

-The control of an incoming navigation is migrated to Launch Handler API, which allows web apps to decide how a web app launches at various situations, such as link capturing, share target or file handling, etc. To migrate from the Declarative Link Capturing API to the Launch Handler API:
+The control of an incoming navigation is migrated to Launch Handler API, which allows web apps to decide how a web app launches in various situations such as link capturing, share target or file handling, etc. To migrate from the Declarative Link Capturing API to the Launch Handler API:

 1. Register your site for the